incremental-design/app-stencils/README.md

 1. a LOT of people use tablets: iPads, Galaxy Tab, Google tablet, etc.
 2. tablets aren't 'laptops without keyboards' - they are devices that are meant to be held, tapped, and written on.
-3. novelty turns friction into desirable friction. you can leverage the tablet input paradigms to inject novelty into an otherwise boring web app
+3. novelty turns friction into desirable friction. you can leverage the tablet input paradigms to inject novelty into an otherwise high-friction web app
 4. most native apps have web views.
 Some 'native' apps are just wrappers around web views.
 Web views have to be as finger-friendly as the interfaces that surround them.
 5. most web apps will NEVER gain native counterparts.
 It's too expensive for a web dev team to justify making a separate native app and maintaining feature parity.
 These apps will become progressive web apps.
 PWAs need to be finger friendly